-On or prior to the five-year anniversary of the later of the initial effective date of the Stock Ownership Guidelines (June 1, 2021) or the date an individual becomes a member of our Board, outside directors are expected to hold or have held Company stock, including unvested time-based restricted stock or unvested time-based restricted stock units, with a value equal to at least four times the annual cash retainer paid to outside directors.
+On or prior to the five-year anniversary of the later of the initial effective date of the Stock Ownership Guidelines (June 1, 2021) or the date an individual becomes a member of our Board, outside directors are expected to hold or have held Company stock, including unvested time-based restricted stock or unvested RSUs, with a value equal to at least four times the annual cash retainer paid to outside directors.
 A director who does not meet the minimum holding requirements may not sell any shares of our Common Stock until he or she meets the holding requirement and would continue to meet the holding requirement following any such sale.

-The Stock Ownership Guidelines effectively require that our outside directors in the coming years hold as a group approximately \$2.2 million of Company stock, including unvested time-based restricted stock or restricted stock units.
+The Stock Ownership Guidelines effectively require that our outside directors in the coming years hold as a group approximately \$2.2 million of Company stock, including unvested time-based restricted stock or RSUs.